- Meet unique tribal groups and learn about their cultures

 - Danakil Depression

-Aksum was founded more than 3,000 years ago serving as capital of the Aksumite Kingdom.
+Founded more than 3,000 years ago, Aksum was the capital of the Aksumite Kingdom.
 View towering obelisks and ruined palaces dating back to its glory days.

 Fasil Ghebbi in the city of Gondar is renowned for its fairy-tale castles and intricately decorated churches built by Emperor Fasil in the 17th century.

-The Lower Omo Valley is Ethiopia’s most culturally diverse region, supporting 16 unique ethnic groups, including the Mursi, Suri, Nyangatom, Dizi and Me'en.
+The Lower Omo Valley is the most culturally diverse region in Ethiopia, supporting 16 unique ethnic groups, including the Mursi, Suri, Nyangatom, Dizi and Me'en.

 Danakil is the hottest inhabited place on earth; comprising of sun-cracked salt-flats and more than 30 active volcanoes, including the iconic Erta Ale.